John Donne: Career and later life

 In 1615, Donne was awarded an honorary doctorate in divinity from Cambridge University.
 He became a Royal Chaplain in the same year.
 He became a reader of divinity at Lincoln's Inn in 1616, where he served in the chapel as minister until 1622.
 In 1618, he became chaplain to Viscount Doncaster, who was an ambassador to the princes of Germany.
 Donne did not return to England until 1620.
 In 1621, Donne was made Dean of St Paul's, a leading and well-paid position in the Church of England, which he held until his death in 1631.

-In 1616 he was granted the living as rector of two parishes, Keyston in Huntingdonshire and Sevenoaks in Kent, and in 1621 of Blunham, in Bedfordshire, all held until his death.
+In 1616, he was granted the living as rector of two parishes, Keyston in Huntingdonshire and Sevenoaks in Kent, and in 1621 of Blunham, in Bedfordshire, all held until his death.
 Blunham Parish Church has an imposing stained glass window commemorating Donne, designed by Derek Hunt.
 During Donne's period as dean his daughter Lucy died, aged eighteen.
-In late November and early December 1623 he suffered a nearly fatal illness, thought to be either typhus or a combination of a cold followed by a period of fever.
+In late November and early December 1623, he suffered a nearly fatal illness, thought to be either typhus or a combination of a cold followed by a period of fever.

 During his convalescence he wrote a series of meditations and prayers on health, pain and sickness that were published as a book in 1624 under the title of Devotions upon Emergent Occasions.
-One of these meditations, Meditation XVII, contains the well-known phrases "No man is an Iland" (often modernised as "No man is an island") and "...for whom the bell tolls".
+One of these meditations, Meditation XVII, contains the well-known phrases "No man is an Iland" (usually modernised as "No man is an island") and "for whom the bell tolls".
 In 1624, he became vicar of St Dunstan-in-the-West, and in 1625 a prolocutor to Charles I. He earned a reputation as an eloquent preacher.
 160 of his sermons have survived, including Death's Duel, his famous sermon delivered at the Palace of Whitehall before King Charles I in February 1631.